Legal

 Right to rectification: If your personal data is inaccurate or incomplete, you can ask us to correct or complete it.
 We will do so without undue delay.

-Right to data portability: You can ask us to provide your personal data in a structured, commonly used, machine-readable format, or to transmit it directly to another controller where technically feasible.
-This applies to data you provided to us and that we process on the basis of consent or contract performance.
+Right to data portability: You can ask us to provide your personal data in a structured, commonly used, machine-readable format, or to transmit it to another controller where technically feasible.
+This applies to data you provided to us that we process on the basis of consent or contract performance.

-Right to lodge a complaint: If you are unhappy with how we have handled your personal data, you have the right to complain to the Information Commissioner’s Office (ICO):
+Right to lodge a complaint: If you are unhappy with how we have handled your personal data, you can complain to the Information Commissioner’s Office (ICO): www.ico.org.uk | 0303 123 1113 | Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
+We would appreciate the opportunity to address your concerns first.

-10. Automated Decision-Making
+10. Automated Decision-Making and Profiling

 11. Cookies and Website Tracking

 Essential cookies: Required for the website to function properly (e.g. session management, security).
-These do not require your consent.
+These do not require consent.

 12. Children’s Data